anagha-google/ray-labs/00-provisioning/manual-provisioning.md

 ## 5. Provision a User Managed Service Account (UMSA)

+We will use a UMSA to provision services to stay close to the real world. <br>

 Paste in Cloud Shell scoped to the project you created-
 ```